 Road bike frames are built from lightweight materials, usually aluminum on cheaper bikes and carbon fiber on more expensive bikes.
 In very rare cases, you may also find a steel or titanium frame.

 Road bikes almost exclusively use drop bars – handlebars that include a low hand position to make the rider even more aerodynamic.
 They typically use a combined control system that allows for braking and shifting without taking hands off the handlebars.

 Almost all road bikes use the European 700c wheel size, which is 29″ in diameter but thinner than standard 29” rims.
 On rare occasions, a road bike might have the newer 27.5″ wheel size.
-The rims and spokes are not designed to carry heavy weight, but rather to roll as fast as possible.
+The rims and spokes are not designed to carry heavy weights, but rather to roll as fast as possible.

-Traditionally, road bikes have a 2x setup, combining two front rings at the crank with a 7 or 8 speed cassette.
-On some modern bikes, manufacturers have opted for a single front ring with a 10 or 11 speed cassette.
+Traditionally, road bikes have a 2x setup, combining two front rings at the crank with a 7 or 8-speed cassette.
+On some modern bikes, manufacturers have opted for a single front ring with a 10 or 11-speed cassette.
 Shimano is the most popular manufacturer of road bike gearing components, although SRAM and Campagnolo are also prominent.

 Until recently, road bikes typically used caliper brakes but more modern ones now use hydraulic disc brakes.
 Shimano and SRAM are the most common manufacturers of road bike brakes, with Tektro brakes occasionally seen on cheaper bikes.

 Road bike frame geometry is designed to put the rider in an aerodynamic position, with the seat slightly higher than the handlebars.
 They usually have a short wheelbase for sharper handling and a low bottom bracket to facilitate maximum leg extension for speed.